yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/go/ysql-pgx-ssl.md

 ### Go PostgreSQL driver

-The [Go PostgreSQL driver package (`pgx`)](https://pkg.go.dev/github.com/jackc/pgx) is a Go driver and toolkit for the PostgreSQL.
+The [Go PostgreSQL driver package (`pgx`)](https://pkg.go.dev/github.com/jackc/pgx) is a Go driver and toolkit for PostgreSQL.
 The current release of `pgx v4` requires Go modules.

 To install the package locally, run the following commands: